holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Next mutation

-Run the Thirteenth-loop FedNova weight-power candidates: `--fednova_weight_power 0.5` and `0.0` under the current best FedNova/gradient-centralization stack.
-Keep the code only if a candidate beats or cleanly ties the `0.910300` best; otherwise revert before moving to stateful drift correction.
+FedNova weight-power flattening failed and has been reverted.
+Continue with the next source-backed proposal; prefer a bounded client-side drift-correction code path over more FedNova scalar jitter.